Grow Your Audience and Sales With Targeted Email Campaigns

 • Free shipping thresholds to encourage larger orders

-• Placing your CTA above the fold and repeating it (naturally) further down the email
+• Place your CTA above the fold and repeat it naturally further down the email

-• Using action-driven language like “Claim Your Offer,” “Reserve Your Spot,” or “Get 20% Off Now”
+• Use action-driven language like "Claim Your Offer," "Reserve Your Spot," or "Get 20% Off Now"

 7. Nurture and Retain Your Audience